Aldeburgh Cottage Hospital

 The Aldeburgh Cottage Hospital is located at Park Road, Aldeburgh, Suffolk in England.
-Its 20 beds are currently run by Suffolk Community Healthcare, which in turn is run by Serco, an outsourcing company.
-The services of the hospital as a whole are delivered "on behalf of the NHS by Serco, East Suffolk and North Essex NHS Foundation Trust and Community Dental Services CIC."
+Its 20 beds are currently run by East Suffolk and North Essex NHS Foundation Trust.

 History

 The hospital was founded in 1925 as the "Aldeburgh Cottage Nursing Association" and renamed as the Aldeburgh Cottage Hospital in 1944.
 It has since been renamed by the National Health Service as "Aldeburgh Community Hospital", but its main stakeholders, i.e. the patients, visitors, and local residents and taxpayers, continue to refer to it as the Cottage Hospital.
-The current MP for the area, Therese Coffey has said that the Hospital is "well recognised and loved in the community".
+The former MP for the area, Therese Coffey has said that the hospital is "well recognised and loved in the community".
 Aldeburgh Cottage Hospital has been "highly commended by the Care Quality Commission."

 Facilities

 Aldeburgh Cottage Hospital is an in-patient hospital with 20 beds for who suffer long-term conditions.
 Other services include outpatient physiotherapy, x- ray, renal dialysis and a day centre.
 The hospital can also arrange for a clerk in holy orders to attend on the spiritual needs of patients, upon request.
 A mobile library run by St.John's Ambulance visits weekly.

 The ward is run by a matron and a team of nurses and others.
 The hospital also offers various types of outpatient treatment.
 The hospital is also the headquarters for a team of district nurses and other healthcare professionals.
 In 2006 it had 31 beds.